-The Brain Bank is run by a group of biologists from the University of Manchester, all of whom share a desire to communicate the amazing complexities of science with anyone interested enough to listen.
+The Brain Bank is run by a group of scientists from Manchester, all of whom share a desire to communicate the amazing complexities of science with anyone interested enough to listen.
 We hope to tear down the ivory tower and convince everyone that science is not just for scientists!

 Meet the Brain Bank Team: